Kaviya-Vaseekaran/Data-analytics-project-/README.md

 ![Revenue by Category](Screenshot%202026-06-09%20123551.png)
 ![Revenue by Location](Screenshot%202026-06-09%20123609.png)

+Chart 1: Revenue by product category — Coffee is the top performing category Chart 2: Revenue by store location — comparison across all store branches

 - Loaded and explored transaction data using Pandas
 - Created a revenue column by multiplying quantity and unit price
 - Analyzed revenue by product category, store location, and top 5 products